 Timing tracks the time you use specific apps.
 It’s great when you need to get used to a new environment and see how much time you spend on tasks.
 If you waste hours filling task boards instead of working, maybe it can be fixed.
 Timing lets you spot bottlenecks and define weak spots in your workflows.

-Having trouble relaxing on the new place and focusing on task at hand?
+Having trouble relaxing at your new workplace and focusing on task at hand?
 Turn on Noizio.
 It’s an ambient sound equalizer which is basically a shortcut to nirvana.
 Noizio will take you to a faraway land of chirping birds, raindrops, and internal peace.
 Use it to shut out the open space chatter and focus on things you have to finish today.

 Show, don’t tell.
 Old saws know a thing or two about life and this one applies to office work as well.
 Don’t try to describe things happening on your Mac, send an animated image instead.